Alfrew/Alfrew/README.md

-- 👋 Hi, I’m Alfredo but you can call me Alfrew
+# **Hi there**👋

-- 👀 I’m interested in Finance/Design
+I’m Alfredo but you can call me Alfrew!

-- 🌱 I’m currently learning Angular
+I'm a Angular and Javascript developer working at Abirk Italia.

-- 📫 How to reach me ...
+I like to draw, paint and everything that is creative!